javascript-metodos-del-tipo-string

 console.log(paddedStr); // "005"

-Pads the string at the end with another string until reaching a specified length.
+Pads the string at the end with another string until it reaches a determined length.

 const str = "5";